-Joseph W. Weiss, adapting from K. Thomas's Conflict Resolution Approach gives five styles of conflict management.
-These are: 1.
-When quick, decisive action is vital (e.g., emergencies) 2 On important issues where unpopular actions need implementing (cost cutting, enforcing unpopular rules, discipline).
+Conflic ct-Han ndling Appropriate Conditions Ì Style Competing 1.
+When quick, decisive action is vital (e.g, emergencies) 2 On important issues where unpopular actions need implementing (cost cutting, enforcing unpopular rul es discipline).
 3. On issues vital to company welfare when you know you are right.
-4. Against people who take advantage of non-competitive behaviour.
+4. Against people who take advantage of noncompetitive behavior.
 Collaborating 1.
 To find an integrative solution when both sets of concerns are too important to be compromised.
-2 When your objective is to learn.
+When your objective is to learn.
 3 To merge insights from people with different perspectives.
 4. To gain commitment by incorporating concerns into a consensus.
 5. To work through feelings that have interfered with a relationship.
 Compromising 1.
-When goals are important, but not worth the effort or potential disruption of more assertive modes.
-2. When opponents with equal power are committed to mutually Exclusive goals.
-3 To achieve temporary settlements to complex issues.
-4 To arrive at expedient solutions under time pressure.
-5. As a backup when collaboration or competition is unsuccessful.
+When goals are important, but not worth the effort or potential Disruption of more assertive modes.
+When opponents with equal power are committed to mutually Exclusive goals.
+3 To achieve tempor ary settlements to complex issues.
+To arrive at expedient solutions under time pressure.
+4 5.
+As a backup when collaboration or competition is unsuccessful.
+When an issue is trivial, or more important issues are pressing.
 Avoiding 1.
-When an issue is trivial, or more important issues are pressing.
-2. When you perceive no chance of satisfying your concerns.
-3 When potential disruption outweighs the benefits of resolution.
-4 To let people cool down and regain perspective.
-5. When gathering information supersedes immediate decision.
-6 When others can resolve the conflict more effectively.
-7 When issues seem tangential or symptomatic of other issues.
+When you perceive no chance of satisfying your concerns.
+2. 3 When potential disruption outweighs the benefits of resolution.
+To let people cool down and regain perspective.
+4 When gathering information supersedes immediate decision.
+5. When others can resolve the conflict more effectively.
+6 When issues seem tangential or symptomatic of other issues.
 Accommodating 1.
 When you find you are wrong - to allow a better position to be heard, to learn, and to show your reasonableness.
 2. When issues are more important to others than to yourself - to satisfy others and maintain cooperation.

-3 To build social credits for later issues.
-4 To minimize loss when you are outmatched and losing.
-5 When harmony and stability are especially important.
-6. To allow employees to develop by learning from mistakes.
+To build social credits for later issues.

+- 4 To minimize loss when you are outmatched and losing. - 5 When harmony and stability are especially important. - To allow employees to develop by learning from mistakes.